lzwjava/blog-source/original/2024-12-29-diy-proxy-en.md

 * If you don't mind that ChatGPT and Claude are banned in Hong Kong, it is still a viable option.
 You can use tools like Deepseek, Mistral, Grok, and the Gemini API with Hong Kong servers.
 Use reverse thinking; others may avoid Hong Kong servers, leaving them less congested.

+* Consider server location and distance.
+For those in Guangzhou, Hong Kong is a good option for hosting a proxy server.
+Use Speedtest to measure network speed.

 * Protocols such as Shadowsocks, VMess, and Trojan can easily get banned.

 * Use Linode for fast server migration.